Simon Lee (legal scholar): Leeds Metropolitan University

-In an article for the Times Higher, Lee outlined the issues for leaving Leeds Metropolitan University and discussed the issues surrounding his resignation.
-This included the following statement from Watt "I should like to thank you, personally and on behalf of the board of governors of the university, for the very considerable success you have had as vice-chancellor throughout what will be six years," Watt wrote.
+In an article for the Times Higher, Lee outlined the issues for leaving Leeds Metropolitan University.
+This included the following statement from the chair of governors, Ninian Watt "I should like to thank you, personally and on behalf of the board of governors of the university, for the very considerable success you have had as vice-chancellor throughout what will be six years," Watt wrote.
 "In particular you have led the transformation of the university's estate, revitalized the 'Carnegie' brand, transformed the external perception of the university, and achieved the designation of the UK Centre for Coaching Excellence.
 For all of this, I thank you most sincerely.
 May I also wish you every success in your future career."
-Following Lee's departure, an audit of senior managers' expenses, as well as accusations about Lee, was undertaken by KPMG.
+Following Lee's departure, an audit of senior managers' expenses was undertaken by KPMG.
 The outcome resulted in a complete exoneration of Lee.